 I have many alternative worlds, all on my bookshelf.
 Working at BookLikes.com Say hello: kate at booklikes dot com

 When I enountered my first Harlan Coben's book it wasn't any from Myron Bolitar series.
-It didn't really matter as I swallowed the book during one sleeplless night, I think it was Tell No One or Gone for Good.
+It didn't really matter as I swallowed the book during one sleeplless night, I think it was

 Then I discovered the whole series whith a common character of Myron Bolitar.
 He's former basketball player whose knee injury halted his sport caree.
 Then he set up agency, MP Reps, which represents sportsman and celebrities.
 And in his free time he saves his family, friends and strangers from being killed, kidnapped or being suspected of killing or committing some other crimes.